 It turns out the key is to induce positive emotions.
 Focus on how your product or service can make the lives of your customers more comfortable.
 Showing the added value can tip the clients to your side.

 Speak to your potential customers about the real-life benefits of your product or service.
-Show how exactly your product or service is helping in everyday situations.
+Show how exactly your product is helping in everyday situations.
 No one wants to hear some technical mumbo-jumbo any more.
 Instead, concentrate on practical applications.

 I can give you a real-life example.
 I was recently looking for new hiking shoes.
 There were a few features I needed – they have to be waterproof, but also breathable and light.
 The problem was that the manufacturers talk about the membranes and technology using many different weird abbreviations.
 I don’t have time to check what they mean.